 - If you are doing your project as a team, you will submit all of your paperwork together–only one copy of all forms is needed EXCEPT the Approval Form 1B.
 Each student needs to fill out and also have their guardians sign an Approval Form 1B.

-Important Forms you MAY need — early submission required
+Special Forms you MAY need — early submission required!

 - Required for activities that are higher risk than household or school use.
 This includes the use of lab-grade chemicals, extensive use of power tools, or any other activity with an element of risk that is not covered by the other forms.